kasbench/globeco-portfolio-accounting-service/@cursor-log.md

 6. Configuration examples (YAML and environment variables)
 7. Development setup with make commands and workflows
 8. Docker and Kubernetes deployment instructions
-9. CLI file processing documentation with examples
+9. CLI usage examples and CSV format specification
 10. Testing strategy and commands
 11. Monitoring and observability features
 12. Security considerations and best practices